Drumlin: Asia

 Drumlins are found at Tiksi, Sakha Republic, Russia.

 South America

-Extensive drumlin fields are found in Patagonia, for example near Punta Arenas Carlos Ibáñez del Campo Airport and on Navarino and Gable Island in the Beagle Channel.
+Extensive drumlin fields are found in Patagonia.
+A major drumlin field extends on both sides of the Strait of Magellan covering the surroundings of Punta Arenas' Carlos Ibáñez del Campo Airport, Isabel Island and an area south of Gente Grande Bay in Tierra del Fuego Island.

+Land areas around Beagle Channel host also drumlin fields; for example Gable Island and northern Navarino Island.

 Antarctica

 In 2007, drumlins were observed to be forming beneath the ice of a West Antarctic ice stream.